-First, a brief refresher.
 Google Search Console is Google’s very own SEO tool that tracks your website’s performance in search results.
 It will also show you problems with your website’s indexing in Google, security issues, backlinks, and more.
-Google’s recent update enhances Google Search Console’s existing features, while bringing a few useful new ones.
+Google’s recent update enhances Google Search Console’s current features while bringing a few useful new ones to the table as well.
 We’ll be breaking down a few of the big ones below.
-Let’s get started!

-Appearances aren’t everything, but Google Search Console’s new interface is not only more streamlined and aesthetically pleasing, it’s full of new functions to make Google Search Console even more convenient.
-Google search features now includes giving users much more control over who can access their GSC data.
+As marketers, we know firsthand how important it is that a project makes a good visual first impression.
+Appearances aren’t everything, but Google Search Console’s updates are functional as well as aesthetically pleasing.
+New Google search features now include much more control over who can access their GSC data.
 You can manage permissions from the homepage now, as well as easily link new users and share data.
 This makes sharing your data with team members, or a third party such as an SEO agency, easier.

-While Google Search Console has always featured ways to link to other services such as Google Analytics, the new Google Search Console allows you to manage more of this data-sharing from the status page, reducing time spent searching through menus or tutorials for relevant information.
+But Google hasn’t just added new elements to their interface; they’ve made these tools a lot more convenient to use as well.
+While Google Search Console has always featured ways to link to services such as Google Analytics, the new Google search features allow you to manage more of this data-sharing from the status page, reducing time spent searching through menus or tutorials for relevant information.

 New Performance Report Features